privateprep/coding-space-website/src/pages/experience-levels/camp-coding-space.md

     - Innovate with Tech
     - Outdoor Time
   mdContent: Held from June to August, our in-person camps combine project-based
-    coding, tech exploration, epic team challenges, field trips, and more.
+    coding, tech exploration, epic team challenges, and more.
 Choose an option that fits your schedule and give your child a summer adventure they'll never forget!
 ---